Making Thanksgiving 'Monkey Bread' With Nancy Reagan

 Roll dough onto floured board, shape into a log.
 Cut log into 24 pieces of equal size.
 Shape each piece of dough into a ball, roll in melted butter.
 Place 12 balls in the bottom of the buttered and floured mold, leaving space between.
 Take a rest, wash your hands, drink second Whisky Sour.
 Place remaining balls on top, spacing evenly.
 Let dough rise in mold for 30 minutes.
 Brush top with remaining egg.
 Bake in preheated oven at 375 degrees until golden brown, approximately 25 to 30 minutes.

 Drink third whisky sour, fall asleep on floor.
-Make the negro servants bake dessert.

 Do not forget our other Holiday Recipes for Thanksgiving!
 Ken Layne's Real Cranberry Business (suck it, Susan Stamberg!) and Betty Ford's Chocoholic Icebox Fantasy and K-Lo's disgusting hamburger-stuffed turkey and Mamie Eisenhower's Lesbian-Soviet Hockey Rink and Rush Limbaugh's horrifying "Under The Sea Salad."
 That's the whole shebang; clicky on the direct linkies if you need "ingredients."
 Questions?
 Hahaha, we've been soused since we scheduled these at noon.